 Right now I am so grateful to the community of Jews of Color who have welcomed me with open arms to learn and experience unity as I continue conversion with my local queer synagogue.
 And I am especially thankful to pioneers like Rabbi Sandra, who are raising awareness and creating community like Kol Hapanim for JOC and allies to practice together and be supported in our faith and in our experiences as BIPOC.
 Their first Zoom Shabbat is this Friday and I am ON FIRE about it!

-I expect my blog posts to become a bit more sporadic because I am starting a course at the Writer’s Studio in two weeks, and I also hope to be accepted into a program examining the dharma through an anti-racist lens, the work of which will consume most of the limited free time I now enjoy.
+I expect my blog posts to become a bit more sporadic because I am exploring a host of new interests.
 Considering myself a lifelong learner, I know I will not always find classrooms that are balanced in leadership and participation with regard to race, gender, and other forms of diversity.
 My mind and my heart crave diversity because within it I feel seen, valued and respected, rather than invisibilized, dismissed as an ABW or peddled as the magical Negro for having insights that seem profound, but are simply the result of living with substantially less privilege than the average white person.
-I intend to stick with my current yoga teacher (he’s deep and hot..sorry, not sorry), and Chani will forever be astrology bae.
+I intend to stick with my current yoga teacher (he’s deep and easy on the eyes..sorry, not sorry), and Chani will forever be astrology bae.
 But I will never stop seeking that sanctified space: an inclusive tribe of alt rock-loving hippies who do yoga to soul music, dig mystical Judaism and binge-read prose and poetry written by a cadre of anti-racist, multicultural thought leaders. #SquadGoals